sap-tutorials/Tutorials/tutorials/abap-environment-generation-rfc-proxy/abap-environment-generation-rfc-proxy.md

     ![Service Consumption3](4.png)

-  6. Choose a Transport Request or create a new one
+  6. Choose a transport request or create a new one.

     Click **Finish**.

     ![Service Consumption4](5.png)

-  7. Check your package if the Service Consumption Model `Z_TEST_XXX` and the Proxy Class `Z_CLASS_TEST_XXX` are created, if needed refresh your package.
+  7. Check your package and make sure the service consumption model `Z_TEST_XXX` and the proxy class `Z_CLASS_TEST_XXX` were created.
+If needed, refresh your package.

     ![Service Consumption5](6.png)